 The following notices and links present NIMH expectations and tools for data sharing.

 This notice establishes NIMH’s data sharing expectations, including the request to include a detailed data sharing plan as part of grant applications.

 This notice encourages investigators in the mental health research community to utilize data collection protocols using a common set of tools and resources to facilitate sharing, comparing, and integration of data from multiple sources.

-The National Data Archive is an informatics platform for the sharing of de-identified human subject data from all clinical research funded by the NIMH.
+The NIMH Data Archive is an informatics platform for the sharing of de-identified human subject data from all clinical research funded by the NIMH.